pravega/pravega/docs/index.md

 -   Write Efficiency - Pravega shrinks write latency to milliseconds, and seamlessly scales to handle high throughput reads and writes from thousands of concurrent clients, making it ideal for IoT and other time sensitive applications.

--   Infinite Retention - Ingest, process and retain data in streams forever.
+-   Unlimited Retention - Ingest, process and retain data in streams forever.
 Use same paradigm to access both real-time and historical events stored in Pravega.

 -   Storage Efficiency - Use Pravega to build pipelines of data processing, combining batch, real-time and other applications without duplicating data for every step of the pipeline.